By Samantha Hirsch

 Rabbi Baeck’s wishes were realized.
 Rabbi Lipman read this Megillah with his congregation, Temple Sinai in Washington, D.C.
 Upon his retirement, the scroll was handed down to his son, Rabbi David Lipman, who in turn loaned the Museum this artifact on the condition that each year it be read in a synagogue on Purim.

-This year, Erica asked me if I wanted to bring the Megillah to the synagogue my family attends for the congregation to have this honor.
+This year, I was asked if I wanted to bring the Megillah to the synagogue my family attends for the congregation to have this honor.
 After an enthusiastic response from Rabbi Neil Schuman and staff, plans were made, and I was playing the roles of congregant, Museum staff, and artifact courier.
 Traveling with an artifact was stressful (there was a bit of pressure to return the precious cargo in the same state it came in!), but hearing Rabbi Schuman chant from the scroll was such a wonderful experience that my stress took a backseat.
 The sanctuary was buzzing with congregants and attendees in costumes stamping out Haman’s name and celebrating Esther’s triumph — a story of Jewish survival read directly from a survivor of a different kind: this Scroll of Esther once read by prisoners of Terezin.

 The Megillah is back on display in the Museum’s Core Exhibition.
 Next year another lucky congregation will have the opportunity to roll open the scroll and continue the tradition of sharing both the story of Esther and the story of this scroll.